mcandre/dotfiles/vim-cheatsheet.md

 ## Move Cursor

-Arrow keys require full `vim` package.
+Arrow keys may also be used, but they require a full `vim` package, provided by default in some Unix installations but not all.

 ## Left (Visual)